About me

 Project Dinos: studying galaxy evolution with the largest lens sample

 To study the impact of baryonic feedback on elliptical galaxy evolution in the last 7 billion years (\(0.2 \lesssim z \lesssim 1\)) with strong lensing, a large statistical sample is necessary.
 To achieve this goal, I have formed Project Dinos, a HST archival program.
-The first paper from this project (Tan et al. 2023, in preparation) will present the lens models of \(\sim\)80 galaxy-galaxy lens systems, the largest such sample to date with uniform, power-law mass models.
-Joint lensing-dynamics analysis using these state-of-the-art models will constrain the individual distributions of dark matter and baryons to uncover the impact of baryonic feedbacks and mergers by comparing with hydrodynamical simulations.
+Paper-I from this project (Tan, Shajib, et al. 2024) present the lens models of \(\sim\)80 galaxy-galaxy lens systems, the largest such sample to date with uniform, power-law mass models.
+Paper-II (Sheu, Shajib, et al. 2025) has extended the lens sample from Paper-I and provided the tightest constraint to-date on the inner slope of the dark matter halo of massive elliptical galaxies and its evolution at \(z \lesssim 1\).
+Data and model products from this project are publicly released at the project's dedicated webite.

-Efficient lensing-dynamics analysis for any elliptical mass distribution
+First general solution to a 30-year-old problem: Efficient lensing computation for any elliptical mass distribution

 The 2D integral to compute the deflection angle for an elliptical mass profile is non-analytical in the general case, which lacked an efficient solution for more than three decades.
 I proposed an efficient method that solves this problem (Shajib 2019).
 My proposed framework self-consistently unifies the lensing and kinematic analyses of a general elliptical mass distribution.